savaj/categoryapp/README.md

 $this->categoryTable = TableRegistry::get('Categorys');

-In category add time using table registery instance added the category newentity and for fill data and for model validation added the patch entity
+In category add time using table registery instance through added the category newentity and for fill data  added the patch entity.
 $Category = $this->categoryTable->newEntity();
 For cake 3.4
 use $this->request->getData();